aovera/svd-image-codec/README.md

 Compress any .png or .jpg image into the .svd format by specifying your desired rank retention ratio:

-# Encode using the default quality (retains 95% of components)
+## Encode using the default quality
 cargo run -- encode input.png output.svd

-# Selective compression - retains only 30% of components
+## Selective compression - retains only 30% of components
 cargo run -- encode -k 30 input.png output.svd

 2. Displaying an SVD File (View)